Andrew-Christy-555/BikeHireInvestigation/README.md

 ## Documentation
 ### How to run this code:
 1. Clone the repository
-2. Install the required Python libraries using "pip3 install requirements.txt"
+2. Install the required Python libraries by typing "pip3 install requirements.txt" in your terminal
+3. Create folder name "assets/" using the terminal command "mkdir assets/"
-3. Navigate to /scripts/ and run "./dataPrep.sh" This will take roughly 30 mins to run as it extracts and collates all of the data required by the dashboard.
+4. Navigate to /scripts/ and run "./dataPrep.sh" in the terminal commandline.
+This will take roughly 30 mins to run as it extracts and collates all of the data required by the dashboard.
-4. Run "Python3 app.py" and open the link that appears.
+5. Run the dashboard using the terminal command "Python3 app.py" and open the link that appears.
 You can then interact with the dashboard to conduct exploratory analysis.

 ### Key scripts